All Episodes

 This used to be our sport, and it's clearly not anymore.

-What's that other sport that we're terrible in?
+What's another sport that we're terrible in?

-Like Nordic skiing or something, cross country skiing, I don't think we're any good at that.
+I don't think we're any good at that.

-We haven't been very good in Bob's.
+We haven't been very good in bobsledding.

-We occasionally do well in Bobsledding.
+We occasionally do well in bob sledding.

-I honestly don't know what the answer is as to why we're as bad in tennis now as we we were.
+I honestly don't know what the answer is as to why we're as bad in tennis now as we were.

 Anyway, let's go to the phones.

-Palm close Palm Coast, Florida.
+Palm Close, Palm Coast, Florida.

 Paul, you're on the Rush Limbaugh program with me, Mark Belling.

-Hey Mark, I just had a question for you.
+Hey, Mark, I just had a question for you.

 And I'm just wondering if you know if that's ever happened before, if more people have gone on disability in a month than have found jobs.